polytechnology/exploring-computer-science/course-docs/course-syllabus-virtual-program.md

 #### Class Participation

-Each day a student can earn up to 3 points.
-If the student is absent, these points can't be made up unless a verified absent note is given.
-Students that are on their phone, or have their phone out during class and it was not approved will lose all points for the day.
-Each time a student is off task for any given reason, they will lose 1 point for each time up to 3 times a period.
+Each day a student can earn 2 points for being present in our live sessions.
+1 point for being present and 1 point for actively participating.
+If the student is absent, these points can't be made up.
+I will tally the points and they will be posted in Aeries once a week under the corresponding weekly participation Students should be ready, I could call on you for input, information or a response to an assignment we are talking about.
+If you are un able to respond to me if called on, you could lose your participation point.

 #### Project time length